targos/gwt-api-exporter/README.md

 If you want to use the CLI, install globally:

-`sudo npm install -g gwt-api-exporter`
+`npm install -g gwt-api-exporter`

 ## Usage as a module

-Only one method is exported and returns a promise.
+Only one method is exported and returns a Promise.
 If no output option is provided, the promise will resolve with the generated code.
-Otherwise it will write the output file and resolve with true.
+Otherwise it will write the output file and resolve with `true`.

 ```js
 var exporter = require('gwt-api-exporter');